scumola/calendar_problem/README.md

-# calendar_problem
-Sean's calendar problem solution
+Solution to Sean's calendar problem in python

+input file is in.txt
+Run like: python ./cal.py